yc4ny/xR-EgoPose/README.md

 Training is done for 3 Epochs, 3.0GB of VRAM is needed for training.
 On a single 3090 GPU, training takes approximately 25-35 minutes per epoch.

-You can also download the pretrained checkpoint from this [`experiments/Train3D/`](./experiments/Train3D/).
+The pretrained checkpoint is in `experiments/Train3D/`.

 ## Finetuning 2D Heatmap & 3D Lifting Module